Alex Twal: 2023

 In round 16 of the 2023 NRL season, Twal scored his first NRL try, playing against the Melbourne Storm in his 116th game.
 He grabbed a loose ball in the opponent's goal after a bomb.
 It was written, "Twal's dry spell had become so well publicised that even the referee and Storm players were caught up in the euphoria of the moment."
 Twal said after the match, "It's been a long seven or eight years, playing week in and week out and never getting a try.
 I've found the humour in it.
 It was a bit of a bittersweet moment, I would have much rather come away with the result.
 But it was good to get the monkey off my back."

 Twal played a total of 22 games for the Wests Tigers in the 2023 NRL season as the club finished with the Wooden Spoon for a second straight year.

 On 13 October, it was reported that Twal had signed a three-year contract extension to remain at the Wests Tigers until the end of the 2027 season.

 2024

 Twal scored his second career try during the round 12 match of the 2024 season in Wests Tigers loss to North Queensland.

 Twal played 18 games for the Wests Tigers throughout the 2024 NRL season as the club finished with the Wooden Spoon for a third consecutive year.

 2025

 In round 18 of the 2025 NRL season, Twal captained his first game for the Wests Tigers in their upset 30–28 victory against the Sydney Roosters.
 Twal played 23 games for the Wests Tigers in the 2025 NRL season as the club finished 13th on the table.

+2026

+On 11 February 2026, the Tigers announced that Twal had re-signed with the club until the end of 2029.
+Coach Benji Marshall said, "This extension is a testament to the loyalty, hard work and dedication Alex has given our club.
+He deserves the opportunity to be a one-club player, which is rare to find in this day and age.
+It’s a privilege to have him as part of our club."

+With Wests Tigers winning 4 of their first 5 games, and sitting second on the ladder, Twal's performances gained attention.
+The ABC said, "Twal has played like a machine.
+He's averaging career highs per game in runs, run metres, tackle busts, offloads and tackles with a run of form as good as any lock in the competition.
+He's still trucking it up, working hard and doing all the things he's always done but the scale of the improvement is astonishing.
+His average run metres are up from 81 per game two years ago to 120 this season."